 DISTRIBUTION OF ANTIOXIDANTS IN SKIN

-Free radicals can damage the DNA, lipid membrane, collagen structures, and also play a role in photoaging and skin cancer.
-Oral and topical antioxidants have the ability to provide benefits from free radical damage.
+Free radicals can damage the DNA, lipid membrane, collagen structures and play a role in photoaging and skin cancer.
+Oral and topical antioxidants can provide benefits from free radical damage.